Mahasweta-usc/NLP4GOV/README.md

 Uses a linguistic task called semantic role labeling and maps their outputs to the Institutional Grammar (ABDICO) schema.
 Currently supports extractions of Attributes, Objects, Deontics and Aims.

-**Input** : .csv file where rows are raw institutional statements.
+**Input** : main.csv file where rows are raw institutional statements.
 These could be human coded policy statements or outputs from the anaphora resolution notebook (see previous task)

 **Output** : Extracted Attribute, Object, Deontic and Aim